Roy-Fokker/sdl3-gpu-minimal/ReadMe.md

 Project uses `CMakePresets` json file to control platform some specific compiler configuration.
 As well as build (`ninja`) and external dependency (`vcpkg`) configuration.

+Primary CMake file is in project root called `CMakeLists.txt`.
+There is only one of these.

 Windows only for the moment, but it shouldn't have issues compiling on linux with **some** tweaks. e.g. adding Linux build presets.

 ### Shader Compilation
 CMake script uses a custom function to take list of shader source files and output compiled bytecode to `bin/shaders` directory.
 It also makes shader bytecode output a dependency of the application.